code-423n4/2023-05-base-findings/data/Sathish9098-Q.md

 ##

-## [L-7] Token ownership is not checked before transfer
+## [L-15] Token ownership and approval, is not checked before transfer

-The safeTransferFrom function in the ERC-721 standard does not perform an ownership check on the token being transferred.
-Instead, it assumes that the caller of the function has the rightful ownership of the token and allows them to initiate the transfer.
+The address executing the safeTransferFrom function should have the necessary ownership or approval to transfer the token.
+Otherwise, the function call will revert, and the transfer will not occur

 ```solidity
 FILE: optimism/packages/contracts-bedrock/contracts/L1/L1ERC721Bridge.sol